IntersectMBO/credential-manager/doc/read-the-docs-site/system-overview/hot-committee.rst

   * Details of the vote, including the identity of the voter.
     This check is unnecessary, as the ledger rules would not ask a hot committee credential to authorize votes by other voters.
   * That the NFT is actually an NFT, as it doesn't have access to sufficient information to determine this.
-    For that matter, it doesn't check that only one token is spent --- in fact the minting policy ID could be the ada minting policy ID (though the tools we provide to build the credential would not allow this, the script its self doesn't forbid it).
+    For that matter, it doesn't check that only one token is spent --- in fact, the minting asset class could be the ada asset class.
+    Although the tools we provide to build the credential would not allow this, the script itself doesn't forbid it.
     It is the responsibility of the credential creator to choose an appropriate NFT.

 Datum